Ximpia/ximpia/docs/quickstart.rst

 Customize your logo at ``myproject/myproject/myapp/static/images/logo.png``.

-You are set to develop your app: views, actions, etc...
+You are set to start coding!